Jagr lifts Panthers past Blue Jackets, 4-3

 Columbus beat Tampa Bay three days later in its next game, then proceeded to win the following 15 games in its league-best 16-game winning streak.

 NOTES: With the Blue Jackets returning to Ohio after the game, Columbus sent Bobrovsky (ill) home on Saturday after missing the previous two contests.
 The club added Anton Forsberg on goaltender emergency conditions. ...
-Columbus coach John Tortorella on his team's maturity: ''I think we've grown in just understanding the standard of play we need to play at.'' ...
 Thornton's goal was his first in 50 games and marked the 100th point of his career. ...
 Interim coach Tom Rowe entered having coached 22 games for Florida - the same number as former coach Gerard Gallant, who was fired by the Panthers on Nov.
 27 after a 3-2 loss at Carolina.
 Rowe now is 9-7-7 through 23 games, while Gallant was 11-10-1 this season before being fired. ...
 Florida scratched centers Greg McKegg and Seth Griffith, who played wing on the top line in Friday's 5-2 loss to the Islanders. ...
 The teams meet for the final time on March 16 in Columbus.

 UP NEXT